Skip to content

 • In a large skillet, cook the sausage over medium heat, until browned and cooked through.
 Break up any big pieces.
 Transfer to a paper towel-lined plate.

 • Reduce heat to medium low.
-Whisk in 3 Tablespoons flour with the grease and a splash of milk.
+Add in 1-2 Tablespoons of butter in with about a Tablespoon of grease if desired.
+Then whisk in 3-4 Tablespoons flour with a splash of milk.
 Continue whisking in the remaining milk until smooth.
 Bring to a simmer 5 minutes, or until slightly thickened.
-If it's too thin, whisk in another Tablespoon flour.
-If it's too thick, add a couple Tablespoons milk at a time, until you reach your desired consistency.

 • Stir sausage into the gravy.
 Season with salt and pepper.
 Serve hot over warm biscuits.